|The late Sergeant-Major George Thornley of the Royal Artillery. This image when closely examined is shown to be a copy

 Thornley served with 12 Battery, 9 Brigade during the 2nd Anglo-Afghan War of 1877-80 and received the Afghan War

-At the time of his death barely 2 1/2 months after retirement Thornley seems to have been retired boarder and "living on
+At the time of his death barely 2 1/2 months after retirement Thornley was listed as a boarder and "living on own means"

-own means" on Henry Street in Sunderland.
-He never seems to have married - no other family was listed in the 1901
+on Henry Street in Sunderland.
+He never seems to have married - no other family members were listed in the 1901 Census.

 J. H. Pratt - Photographer/Copiest